Iligan: Climate

 Iligan falls within the third type of climate wherein the seasons are not very pronounced.
 Rain is more or less evenly distributed throughout the year.
 Because of its tropical location, the city does not experience cold weather.
 Neither does it experience strong weather disturbances due to its geographical location (being outside the typhoon belt) And also because of the mountains that are surrounding the city.

 Barangays

 Iligan is politically subdivided into 44 barangays.
+Depending on the barangay, it is subdivided to puroks or zones.